 I was originally prompted to write this article after I saw a “debate” on a defunct forum about using the parking brake.
 It was started by an ADI whose pupil got a driver (“minor”) fault for not using it at a junction.
 The ADI in question was obviously convinced that DVSA was at fault, even though he had neither sat in on the test or listened to the debrief.
 The possibility that his pupil had actually done something wrong didn’t enter into it.

-Driving: The Essential Skills (TES, 2010/11 version) – which is effectively the syllabus that learners should be taught from – says:
+Driving: The Essential Skills (TES, 2015 edition) – which is effectively the syllabus that learners should be taught from – says:

 You should normally apply the parking brake whenever the vehicle is stationary.

-Apply the parking brake and put the gear lever into neutral when you’re stopped at traffic lights or queuing behind other vehicles, unless the wait is likely to be very short.
+Apply the parking brake according to the instructions in your vehicle’s handbook and put the gear lever into neutral when you’re stopped at traffic lights or queuing behind other vehicles, unless the wait is likely to be very short.